zhangyunxiao1/-/README.md

 # Research on defect detection algorithms based on generative models
-  A Tensorflow implementation of "**Research on defect detection algorithms based on generative models**" The author submitted the paper to  Journal of Intelligent Manufacturing (https://link.springer.com/article/10.1007/s10845-019-01476-x), where it was published In May 2019 .
+  A Tensorflow implementation of "**Research on defect detection algorithms based on generative models**"

 # The test environment
 ```
 python 3.9